In case you were curious:

 The Good Kind of Disclaimer:

 As you may have noticed, DeadEye Design is a very small, young company.
 This has some benefits: if you have an idea, it won't cost you to talk about it.
 Write in, submit a drawing, or arrange a meeting: no charges will be incurred until actual work begins on your project.
-All concepts shared with DeadEye Design are also effectively honored with a Non-Disclosure Agreement (or, supply your own!); it's your intellectual property, and it will be treated as such.
-Even if we aren't capable of moving forward with your concept, your privacy will be protected.
-So go ahead, act on that idea you've been holding on to.
+All concepts shared with DeadEye Design are your intellectual property, and will be treated as such: any supplied Non-Disclosure Agreements supplied will be signed before we begin work; and, even if we aren't capable of moving forward with your concept, your idea will be protected.
+So go ahead, reach out about that idea you've been holding onto.
 The risk of finding out is negligible; the risk of missing out is not.